 But even though the prom’s focus is on the teens, this season can be tricky for parents, too.
 Even they experience the peer pressure.
 Plenty of parents know the realities of dealing with idea of being the “cool” parents.

-“The whole notion of being the cool parent who has the after-prom party, takes the car keys and allows alcohol in order to keep their teen and the rest of the group ‘safe’ is a flawed thought process,” says Hamilton County Juvenile Court Judge Rob Philyaw.
+“The whole notion of being the cool parent who has the after-prom party, takes the car keys and allows alcohol in order to keep their teen and the rest of the group ‘safe’ is a flawed thought process,” says Hamilton County Tennessee Juvenile Court Judge Rob Philyaw.
 “What we really need is for parents to be the parent.”

 A 16- or 17-year-old caught with alcohol at a house party or behind the wheel automatically loses their driver’s license.
 Then, they must go through an expensive, long, arduous process to regain their driving privileges.